Skip to code content (skip section selection)

 Compensation does not include reimbursement of or payment for reasonable travel expenses.
 A person receives compensation within the meaning of this definition whether or not the compensation is received solely for activities regulated by this article or is received for both lobbying activities and other activities as well.
 However, only the compensation for the lobbying activities shall be calculated to determine whether an individual qualifies as a lobbyist.
 An individual “becomes entitled to receive compensation” when the individual or the entity in which the individual is an employee, partner, owner, shareholder or officer, agrees to provide services regulated by this article, or performs those services, regardless of whether payment is contingent on the accomplishment of the client’s purposes.

-A lobbyist includes a person who owns an investment in a business entity if that person attempts to influence municipal legislation on behalf of the business entity and if the person acquires the investment as compensation for his or her lobbying services or in contemplation of performing those services.
+A lobbyist includes a person who owns an investment in a business entity if that person attempts to influence municipal legislation on behalf of the business entity and if the person acquires the investment as compensation for the person’s lobbying services or in contemplation of performing those services.

 “Lobbyist employer” means an entity, other than a lobbying firm, that employs a lobbyist in-house to lobby on its behalf.